Taxation of international executives

 Interest is taxed at a 25 percent rate withholding tax or by tax assessment.
 However, interest on bank deposits paid by a bank situated in Slovenia or another EU Member State is taxable only for the part that exceeds EUR1,000.
 The tax is considered as final tax.

-As of 1 January 2013 rental income is taxed at a flat tax rate of 25 percent and is not added to other taxable income like in previous years.
+Rental income is taxed at a flat tax rate of 25 percent.
 The tax is considered as final tax.In case of rental income, the taxable income for renting out immovable property is reduced by the actual maintenance costs proved by invoices.
 Instead of calculating the actual costs, a lump-sum deduction of 10 percent of the income received can be claimed.

 The difference between the actual stock option price and the market value of shares is taxable at the moment of exercise.The income is considered as benefit in kind, which is taxable as employment income.
 The stock option income is also subject to social security contributions.

 * Only if the employment is exercised within the territory of Slovenia when exercise of stock options occurs.